MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/personal-data-mgmt.md

 ---

-# Managing personal data in Azure Monitor Logs and Application Insights
+# Manage personal data in Azure Monitor Logs and Application Insights

 Log Analytics is a data store where personal data is likely to be found.
 Application Insights stores its data in a Log Analytics partition.
 This article explains where Log Analytics and Application Insights store personal data and how to manage this data.